hdgarrood/hdgarrood.github.io/_drafts/2019-06-09-purescript-package-management.md

 I think the ideal situation for package management is that you can choose where to situate yourself on the spectrum where you have no package sets and just version solving at one end, and no solving and just package sets on the other.
-Currently in PureScript you have to choose between one extreme or the other.
+Currently in PureScript you have to choose between one of the two extremes.

-### Some other things I'd like to see in PureScript package management in the future
+### It would be nice to have a proper package registry

 Two of the most important properties you want in package registries are _availability_ and _integrity_.
 By 'availability' I mean being able to get